brahmwg/Bottlenecks_MDS_Capstone/mds_documentation/proposal.md

 > **Team members**: Jenny Lee, Arturo Rey, Rafe Chang, Riya Eliza

 ## Executive summary
 Our collaboration with the Pacific Salmon Foundation on the Bottleneck project will yield comprehensive visual analysis tools and advanced statistical and machine learning models, directly enhancing biologists' ability to understand salmon survival trends.
-Leveraging techniques from the Master of Data Science program, we aim to deliver impactful solutions for informed ecological study.
+By leveraging techniques from the Master of Data Science program, we aim to gain deepeer understanding of salmon survival probability, considering factors like predation, body size, origin site, and others.

 ## Introduction
 Salmons are critical to the ecosystem as they are food to 137 species(Rahr), such as grizzly bears.
 In British Columbia, there are over 9,000 distinct salmon populations (Pacific Salmon Foundation).
 But due to climate change and industrial development in the past 150 years, the population of Pacific salmon in BC had declined and their habitats had been facing unprecedented pressures.